KumarPython/Housing-Prices-Competition-for-Kaggle-Learn-Users/README.md

 ### LinkedIn - https://www.linkedin.com/in/kumarpython/

 ## My Steps
-Finding the Data-type of each column
+1. Finding the Data-type of each column
-Finding the Percent of null values in each columns Finding the columns in each dataset
+2 .Finding the Percent of null values in each columns
+3. Finding the columns in each dataset
-Dropping some useless column.
+4. Dropping some useless column.
-Finding Numerical & Categorical Features (to be treated seperately later) Finding the following Features (to be treated seperately later) Imputing the missing values
+5. Finding Numerical & Categorical Features (to be treated seperately later)
+6. Finding the following Features (to be treated seperately later)
+7. Imputing the missing values
-Apply Log Transform on Continuous Data only Transforming Dates
+8. Apply Log Transform on Continuous Data only
+9. Transforming Dates
-Standardizing the Discrete Values.
+10. Standardizing the Discrete Values.
-Handling Categorical Data using Get_Dummies() Concatenating the Original Dataset & the One after creating Dummies(get_dummies() Dropping the columns already concatenated after Get_Dummies() Splitting X & y
+11. Handling Categorical Data using Get_Dummies()
+12. Concatenating the Original Dataset & the One after creating Dummies(get_dummies()
+13. Dropping the columns already concatenated after Get_Dummies() 14.Splitting X & y
-Doing the Train_Test_Split
+15. Doing the Train_Test_Split
-Using GBoost to fit the Data
+16 Using GBoost to fit the Data
-Using the Trained Model to Predict
+17. Using the Trained Model to Predict
-Scoring the Trained Model
+18. Scoring the Trained Model
-Some ways you may show Like by

-You have some experience with R or Python and machine learning basics.
-This is a perfect competition for data science students who have completed an online course in machine learning and are looking to expand their skill set before trying a featured competition.

 #### Competition Description